-22 Display Authorisation for pilots of all registered aircraft are only valid if the pilot holds either an EU medical certificate issued by an Aeromedical Examiner or an International Civil Aviation Organization medical certificate that is of an equivalent or higher standard.
+Display Authorisation for pilots of all registered aircraft are only valid if the pilot holds either an EU medical certificate issued by an Aeromedical Examiner or an International Civil Aviation Organization medical certificate that is of an equivalent or higher standard.

-- c) Motivation.
-The DAE should use open questioning to establish the motivation of the potential applicant for display flying in order to judge whether the applicant is suitable.
-The principle behind this is that pilots must show a desire to proficiently display the aircraft and not to display themselves (or to show off) by taking unnecessary risks. - d) Commitment and training.
+- that pilots must show a desire to proficiently display the aircraft and not to display themselves (or to show off) by taking unnecessary risks. - d) Commitment and training.
 The DAE and applicant should agree what will be necessary to achieve the required standard for DA evaluation, including a realistic timeframe to do so.
 This may involve a significant commitment from the applicant in terms of time, training and financial outlay and should not be underestimated. - 4.4.
 In order to further assess and understand the applicant's flying ability, DAEs are encouraged to fly with candidates.
 Assessment flights for this purpose need not necessarily be carried out in the proposed aircraft type for display (if single seat for example).